 Bhutanese temples are used for religious purposes and for carrying out cultural rituals and social ceremonies like marriages, purifications, and funerals.
 Bhutanese people are highly sensitive when it comes to performing rituals, so it greatly influences their lifestyle.
 Therefore, observing the social events in temples can be an insight into Bhutanese culture.

 In Paro or Punakha, you may go for a rejuvenating hot stone bath that locals believe to be of several health benefits.
 Bhutanese have practiced this traditional hot stone bath as a therapeutic process for ages.
 It combines water heated with hot stones, the minerals of those stones and medicinal herbs.

 Hike to Taktsang Monastery (Tiger's Nest), one of the most iconic Bhutanese sites.
-For sure, Bhutan Tour would not feel incomplete without experiencing this extraordinary place.
+For sure, Bhutan Tour would not feel complete without experiencing this extraordinary place..
 Completing the hike, visit Paro Dzong (Rinpung Dzong), a 15th-century fort with 14 shrines and chapels.

 Finally, your one-week tour ends as you depart back to your destination from Paro Airport on the seventh day.

 A representative from Third Rock Adventures will welcome you at the airport and transfer you to the hotel.
 After a quick freshening up, the sightseeing activity in Kathmandu starts.

 Firstly you visit Swayambhunath- the monkey temple situated in Kathmandu’s west hill.
 You then head towards Pashupatinath- the Lord Shiva shrine.
 You may see a few dead body cremations going on according to Hindu ritual at the bank of Bagmati River.